factorhouse/kpow/secure-config/README.md

 ## Sensitive Configuration

-Any configuration that should not be observed in plaintext is considered sensitive, often this means but is not limited to passwords or passphrases.
+Any configuration that should not be observed in plaintext is considered sensitive.

 ### Kafka Configuration